1

 If there is a separately identifiable E&M service performed outside of vaccine counseling and immunization administration, a separate E&M visit code may be reported along with modifier 25.

-When using a modifier is appropriate, refer to the CMS National Correct Coding Initiative (NCCI) Policy Manual, Chapter 1, Section E, for specific guidance on the proper use of modifiers.
+When using a modifier is appropriate, refer to the Medicaid National Correct Coding Initiative (NCCI) web page of the Centers for Medicare & Medicaid Services (CMS) website for specific guidance on the proper use of modifiers.

 Billing Instructions for Specific Providers